updated on 20 May 2025

-Reading time: six minutes
+Reading time: five minutes

 It’s so easy to consume regular, up-to-date information in our modern world.
 Listening to podcasts and browsing social media are easy and interactive ways for candidates to work on their commercial awareness.
 And, as the world becomes increasingly digital, there are more podcasts and influencers than ever on the legal scene for you to follow and learn from.

 As you know (and as we try not to sound like a broken record!), commercial awareness is a key skill that all law firms look for in their future trainees.
 It’s imperative that you can demonstrate this skill at each stage of the application process.
-So, rather than sitting down the evening before your interview and frantically scouring the Financial Times website for interesting articles in a bid to impress a firm with your new-found knowledge, start early.
+So, rather than sitting down the evening before your interview and frantically scouring the Financial Times website for interesting articles in a bid to impress a law firm with your new-found knowledge, start early.
 Not a week early – but months or even years early.
 Commercial awareness must become a way of thinking.

 FT News Briefing